Photo by Gregory Pappas on Unsplash

 Keep your bedroom cool

-Keep your bedroom cool.
+Your body temperature needs to dip by 1 degree in order for your to fall asleep, so it’s best to keep your bedroom cool.
 (Easier said than done in a Queensland summer.
-TIP – wrap a freezer block in a towel if your ceiling fan isn’t cutting the mustard. )
+TIP – if you don’t have aircon, wrap a freezer block in a towel if your ceiling fan isn’t cutting the mustard.)

 Dim the lighting and reduce blue light exposure